Akashg1234/course-bundler-frontend/README.md

 Interact with course content through comments and likes.
 Manage your profile information and password.
 Add and remove courses from your playlist.

+## :cop: Admin Guide
+As an admin, you have additional privileges:

+Log in to the admin panel with secure authentication.
+Create new courses and upload related lecture videos.
+Update or delete existing courses.
+Change the role of any user to admin or regular user.

-:handshake: Contributing
+## :handshake: Contributing
 We welcome contributions from the community!
 If you find any bugs or have suggestions for improvements, please feel free to open an issue or submit a pull request.

-:scroll: License
+## :scroll: License
 This project is licensed under the MIT License.

-Thank you for using our Web App for Course Subscription frontend.
+Thank you for using our Web App for Course Subscription.
 If you have any questions or need assistance, don't hesitate to reach out!
 Happy learning! 🌟
 ```
 This version focuses solely on the frontend part of the Web App for Course Subscription and includes badges, emojis, and a table of contents.
 Feel free to use this README template for your frontend repository!
 ```